hank23534/Coil-Winder/README.md

 # Coil-Winder
-Software for the Tacha Technology &amp; Robotics coil winder
+Software for a coil winder